-Kim Kardashian & Family Dissed By Sex Tape Partner Ray J— ‘They Don’t Scare Me’
+Kim Kardashian & Family Dissed By Sex Tape Partner Ray J — ‘They Don’t Scare Me’

 Kanye West’s music video for his song “Famous” featured a naked wax figure of Ray J in bed with Kardashian last year.

-Ray J certainly did not pass up his opportunity to speak about the Kardashians once again.
+Ray J certainly did not pass up the opportunity to speak about the Kardashians once again.

 In response to West’s music video, Ray J teamed up with Chris Brown to release another song titled “Famous.”